What are High Net Worth Mortgages?

 This attracts a particular type of lender.
 Mainstream banks aren’t always keen to ‘put all their eggs in one basket’.
 Recovering costs by selling a single high-cost home can take much longer and far more resources than selling a selection of lower-priced, more sought-after homes.

-However, a private bank or lender can construct a bespoke arrangement that satisfies the needs of both borrower and lender, with far greater flexibility and preferential terms.
+However, private banks and specialist mortgage lenders construct bespoke arrangements that satisfy the needs of both borrower and lender, with far greater flexibility and preferential terms.
 Because of this, they’re uniquely positioned to provide a service for a particular level of customer.

 Dealing with specialist HNW mortgage brokers

-As private banks and lenders provide the bulk of HNW mortgages, introductions are always carried out through specialist high net worth mortgage brokers.
+As private banks and specialist mortgage lenders provide the bulk of HNW mortgages, introductions are always carried out through specialist high net worth mortgage brokers.

-The unique arrangements between borrower and lender require specialist knowledge and experience in the industry and finance, so a professional must carry out negotiations and deliver the necessary paperwork.
+The unique arrangements between borrower and lender, whether a private bank or specialist private lender, require specialist knowledge and experience in the industry and finance, so a professional mortgage broker must carry out negotiations and deliver the necessary paperwork.

 What constitutes a complex income?